Margaret P. Mahoney Obituary - Omaha, NE | Omaha World-Herald

 June 10, 1928 - October 29, 2020

-Margaret was preceded in death by her parents, Daniel C. and Katherine Krance; her loving husband of 49 years, John M. Mahoney; and 6 siblings.
-She is survived by her children, Clara (Michael Sedlacek) Sakalosky, Janet (Bill) Nowaczyk, and Clinton (Jayne) Mahoney; grandchildren: Bryan, Matthew, Jeff, Todd and Chad Sakalosky, Dawn Nichols, Jenny Gilmore, Ray, Jody, Jason and William Jr. Nowaczyk, Stacy Hoock, and Matthew Mahoney; 32 great-grandchildren; and 2 great-great-grandchildren.

-VISITATION: Tuesday, November 3, from 5-7pm at Bethany Funeral Home, with VIGIL SERVICE to follow.
-MASS of CHRISTIAN BURIAL: Wednesday, November 4, at 11am at St. Bernadette Catholic Church (7600 So.
+VISITATION to take place on Tuesday, November 3, from 5-7pm at Bethany Funeral Home, with VIGIL SERVICE to follow.
+MASS of CHRISTIAN BURIAL to be held on Wednesday, November 4, at 11am at St. Bernadette Catholic Church, 7600 So.
 42nd St., Bellevue, NE.
-68147).
-BURIAL in Calvary Cemetery.
+68147.
+Burial in Calvary Cemetery.
+See Bethany Funeral Home for more details.

 BETHANY FUNERAL HOME